exxamalte/python-aio-geojson-client/README.md

 After a successful update from the feed, the feed manager provides two different dates:

+* `last_update` will be the timestamp of the last update from the feed irrespective of whether it was successful or not.
-* `last_update` will be the timestamp of the last successful update from the feed.
+* `last_update_successful` will be the timestamp of the last successful update from the feed.
 This date may be useful if the consumer of this library wants to treat intermittent errors from feed updates differently.
 * `last_timestamp` (optional, depends on the feed data) will be the latest timestamp extracted from the feed data.
   This requires that the underlying feed data actually contains a suitable